component/props/Readme.md

 # props

-  Parse identifiers from a js expression.
+  Parse immediate identifiers from a js expression.
 Built for the [Reactive](https://github.com/component/reactive) template engine.

 ## Installation